mstksg/inCode/copy/entries/control-intro.md

 First problem.
 With a hamster actually inside the elevator, the whole thing is heavier, and a 3% open valve just doesn't cut it anymore to get it up even one story.
 You find out that have to crank it up to 5%.
-Second floor now takes a 20% opened valve.
+Third floor now takes a 20% opened valve.

 This is a disaster!
-Not only is your valued guest disappointed, this fiasco has also rendered the entire first table useless.
-You might try to change my table to account for one hamster.
+Not only is your valued guest disappointed, but this fiasco has also rendered the entire first percentages table useless.
+You might try to change the table to account for one hamster.
 But what if your guest takes along also the missus as well?
 Should we keep two tables -- one for a one-hamster car, and one for a two-hamster car?

 But we musn't stereotype --- hamsters all have different weights.
 And what if the guests had luggage?
 Maybe we can measure the luggage, and create a new